blairanderson/serverlessconsultants/plugins/serverless-webpack.md

 WebPack's [Tree-Shaking][link-webpack-tree] optimization.
 * Webpack version 3 and 4 support
 * Support NPM and Yarn for packaging
+* Support asynchronous webpack configuration

-## Recent improvements and important changes
+## Recent improvements and important changes for 5.x

 * Support Yarn
 * Support Webpack 4
-* Drop Webpack 2 support
 * Cleaned up configuration.
 You should now use a `custom.webpack` object to configure everything relevant for the plugin.
 The old configuration still works but will be removed in the next major release.
 For details see below.
+* Added support for asynchronous webpack configuration

 For the complete release notes see the end of this document.